samrongboy/Quran-Database-and-Data-Warehouse_-naseem-aidil-rohman/README.md

 the process

-1.insert data to PostgreSql
+1.insert data to PostgreSql.

 2.Crate table Arabic quran_surah and translate.

-3.Linkage table arabic,quran_surah and translation
+3.Linkage table arabic,quran_surah and translation.

 4.create question that we need to know that are about quran 4.1 How many  sujdah are there in al-quran?

  4.2 How many surah less than 10 verses (ayah) in al-quran?

  4.3 How many surah more than 100 verses (ayah) in al-quran?

  4.4 Which is the longest and shortest Surah in the Quran and how many verses?
  4.5 How many surahs Which has less than 10 verses?

  4.6 How many words “طسٓمٓ” are there in the Quran?

  4.7 How many words “alif lam mim” are there in the Quran?

  4.8

  4.9 What is the first surah in the quran?

  4.10 most repetitive Thai meanings in the Quran (Limited 27)